Link250/QuantumDocs/docs-website/docs/particles/troubleshooting.md

 ---

 ### Missing Scripts in Prefabs
-- make sure your [VRChat SDKs](https://creators.vrchat.com/sdk/updating-the-sdk) are up to date, the minimum recommended version is 3.7.2
+- make sure your [VRChat SDKs](https://creators.vrchat.com/sdk/updating-the-sdk) are up to date, the minimum recommended version is 3.8.2
-- if you want to use the VRCFury prefabs, make sure [VRCFury](https://vrcfury.com/download) is up to date as well, the minimum recommended version is 1.1136.0
+- if you want to use the VRCFury prefabs, make sure [VRCFury](https://vrcfury.com/download) is up to date as well, the minimum recommended version is 1.1249.0

+---

+### Some Prefabs don't work correctly (Audio related ones, or "Trails" preset)
+- some presets require you to have [AudioLink](https://github.com/llealloo/audiolink/releases) installed in your project.
+(Tested with `AudioLink_2.1.0_minimal.unitypackage`)

 ---